brightadams/ghana-plant-disease-detection-using-autoencoders/README.md

 ## Results

-The repository includes the code for reproducibility, evaluation results, and visualizations comparing the training performance of both models.
 The autoencoder-based model significantly outperformed the ResNet model on the Ghana dataset during training as we run the models several times and had the same outcome.
 This can be attributed to the effectiveness of the autoencoder in learning robust features from the global dataset, which can be transferred to the specific task of Ghanaian crop disease detection.